n8mob/n8mob.github.io/resume_backEnd.md

 ### 2016&ndash;2018 Monolith BreakUp and conversion to Microservices
 ### Commerce department at Ancestry

-The whole department was working on replacing a suite of monolithic **.NET** services with Java "**mini**&zwnj;services".
+The whole department was working on replacing a suite of monolithic **.NET** services with **Java 8** "**mini**&zwnj;services".
 Aiming to build **micro**&zwnj;services, the team ended up building services that were a little larger than intended.

 So, while the larger team worked on implementing new features and breaking up the **monolith**, a smaller team (including me) also worked on breaking the **mini**&zwnj;services into **micro**&zwnj;services.
 The department also spent the last year "lifting and shifting" all of these services (**micro**, **mini**, and **monolithic**) to the **AWS** cloud.

 All this while implementing new features and helping the team raise their standards for software excellence.
 I have written up some case studies about some of this work - *ask me for details!*

 ### 2015&ndash;2016 Cross-cut Solutions Team
-Audited Ancestry's services catalog and assisted teams to integrate their services with the proprietary **Application Performance Monitoring (APM)** solution.
+I audited Ancestry's services catalog and assisted teams to integrate their services with the proprietary **Application Performance Monitoring (APM)** solution.

 Converted a **.NET Microservice** to **Java 8**